ncatlab/nlab-content/pages/2499.md

 Already D'Auria and Fr&#233; themselves, and afterwards other authors, have tried to better understand the intrinsic conceptual meaning of their [[dg-algebra]] formalism that happened to be so useful in [[supergravity]]:

-the idea arose and then became pupular in the "FDA"-literature that the D'Auria-Fr&#233;-formalism should be about a concept called **[[soft group manifold]]s**.
-This is motivated from the observation that by means of the [[dg-algebra]] formulation the fields in [[supergravity]] arrange themselves into systems of [[differential form]]s that satisfy equations structurally similar to the [[Maurer-Cartan form]]s of left-invariant differential forms on a [[Lie group]] -- _except_ that where the ordinary Maurer-Cartan form has vanishing [[curvature]] (= [[field strength]]) these equations for supergravity fields have a possibly non-vanishing [[field strength]].
-These generalized Maurer-Cartan equations are suggested in the "FDA"-literature to describe generalized or "softened" group manifolds.
+The idea arose and then became popular in the "FDA"-literature that the D'Auria-Fr&#233;-formalism should be about a concept called **[[soft group manifold]]s**.
+This is motivated by the observation that by means of the [[dg-algebra]] formulation the fields in [[supergravity]] arrange themselves into systems of [[differential form]]s that satisfy equations structurally similar to the [[Maurer-Cartan form]]s of left-invariant differential forms on a [[Lie group]] -- _except_ that where the ordinary Maurer-Cartan form has vanishing [[curvature]] (= [[field strength]]) these equations for supergravity fields have a possibly non-vanishing [[field strength]].
+It is proposed in the "FDA"-literature that these generalized Maurer-Cartan equations describe generalized or "softened" group manifolds.

-However, even when the field strengths _do_ vanish the remaining collection of differential forms does not constrain the base manifold to be a group.
+However, even when the field strengths _do_ vanish, the remaining collection of differential forms does not constrain the base manifold to be a group.
 Rather, if the field strengths vanish we have a natural interpretation of the remaining differential form data as being flat [[∞-Lie algebroid valued differential forms]], given by a morphism

 $$
   A : T X \to \mathfrak{g}